Cysharp/UniTask/README.md

 ```

 `WithCancellation` is a simple version of `ToUniTask`, both returns `UniTask`.
 Details of cancellation, see: [Cancellation and Exception handling](#cancellation-and-exception-handling) section.

+> Note: WithCancellation is returned from native timing of PlayerLoop but ToUniTask is returned from specified PlayerLoopTiming.
+Details of timing, see: [PlayerLoop](#playerloop) section.

 The type of `UniTask` can use utility like `UniTask.WhenAll`, `UniTask.WhenAny`.
 It is like Task.WhenAll/WhenAny but return type is more useful, returns value tuple so can deconsrtuct each result and pass multiple type.